thoughtbot/guides/working-together/README.md

 **After:**

+- Share with each other the end results, such as code changes or screenshots, if they're not already accessible by both parties.
 - Ask for Feedback (What did we do well?
 What could we have done better?
 It’ll feel weird, do it anyway)